About Clay County

 Property & Public Records

-The Clay County Recorder's Office, located at 300 West 4th Street, Spencer, Iowa 51301, maintains all land and property records for the county.
-The Recorder can be reached at (712) 262-2596.
+Clay County Recorder's Office, located at 300 West 4th Street, Spencer, Iowa 51301, maintains all land and property records for Clay County.
+The Recorder can be contacted through the office’s website.
 This office preserves and provides public access to warranty deeds, quit claim deeds, mortgages, mortgage releases, liens (including mechanic's liens and judgment liens), easements, right-of-way documents, plat maps, surveys, and condominium declarations.
 Iowa Code Chapter 331.601-331.611 establishes the duties and responsibilities of county recorders.

-- The Clay County Recorder offers online document searching through the county's website, allowing users to search recorded documents by grantor, grantee, document type, and date range.
+- Clay County Recorder offers online document searching through Clay County's website, allowing users to search recorded documents by grantor, grantee, document type, and date range.

 - Viewing and printing documents online may require a subscription or per-page fee.